🛡️ RISK BADGE: 🔴 HIGH (Network Copyleft)

 | Compliance Cost | 🔴 High | Strict requirements on distribution and patents. |

-- Network Distribution: Deploying as a SaaS triggers the obligation to share source code (similar to AGPL).
+- Network Distribution: Deploying as a SaaS triggers the legal obligation to share modified source code.

-- Patent Termination: Contains an explicit patent retaliation clause.
+- Patent Termination: Contains an explicit patent retaliation clause protecting the project.

-- Derivative Works: Any modifications or linked works must be released under OSL-3.0.
+- Derivative Works: Any modifications or linked works must typically be released under the OSL-3.0.